attemka/tw-tt/README.md

-# Timewave Test Task
+# TW Test Task

 ### Overview

-This application will show a chart of a price change of $ATOM-$NTRN ticker for the last 7 days.
+This application will show a chart of a price change of $AT0M-$NТRN ticker for the last 7 days.

 ### Implementation details